rcornacchia/cloud_benchmark/README.md

-# cloud_benchmark
+# cloud-benchmark
-An npm package to easily benchmark cloud host providers.
+## An npm package to easily benchmark cloud host providers.
+Every day, more and more cloud hosts clutter the web.
+Which one is right for you?
+Usually this answer falls heavily on which cloud host offers the best performance.
+Testing takes time and precious development hours.
+Cloud-benchmark is a simple to use npm package to help developers determine which cloud host is the fastest for their specific application.
+General benchmarks are helpful, but with cloud-benchmark, developers can quickly customize their very own benchmarks to test their node.js apps and all its quirks.

+### After all, nobody know yours app better than you.

+Follow the steps below to learn how to use cloud-benchmark.

 # 1 Installation
 Add cloud benchmark to your package.json file to maintain most uptodate version.